Outdated practices and ways of thinking will not cut it in the age of automation.

 These older organizations may have dumped tons of resources into a software or system that they intend to get full use out out of, but over the years, new technology has made their old systems look obsolete (and their investments regrettable).

-That portfolio accounting and trading software may have been cutting edge in 2007, but new technology can generate the reports much quicker and more accurately, as well as manage data more effectively than ever before.
+That portfolio accounting and trading software may have been cutting edge at one time, but newer systems can generate the reports much quicker and more accurately, as well as manage data more effectively than ever before.

 Even if the firms wants to switch, they face several obstacles:

 The benefit for newer firms is they aren’t held back by legacy systems; they can access cloud-based and turnkey software that promote flexibility and efficiency.